dzionek/computer-simulation/README.md

 * Generating an animation of Julia Sets of the form
 ![f1],
-where alpha is an angle that changes throught the animation.
+where alpha is an angle that changes throughout the animation.

 * Better architecture with fractal abstract class.